 - Bachelor of Engineering and Bachelor of Economics (Tsinghua University), 1997

-Zhenhui (Jack) Jiang is Padma and Hari Harilela Professor in Strategic Information Management and Area Head of Innovation and Information Management at HKU Business School.
-Prior to joining the University of Hong Kong, he was a full professor of Information Systems and Analytics at National University of Singapore (NUS).
-He was Chair of SIGHCI of Association for Information Systems (2015-18).
+Zhenhui (Jack) Jiang is a professor of Innovation and Information Management and Padma and Hari Harilela Professor in Strategic Information Management at HKU Business School.
+He formerly served as the Area Head of Innovation and Information Management.
+Prior to joining the University of Hong Kong, he was a full professor of Information Systems and Analytics at National University of Singapore (NUS), where he also served on the Faculty Promotion and Tenure Committee.
+Prof. Jiang was Chair of SIGHCI of Association for Information Systems (2015-18).
 His research interests include human computer interaction, artificial intelligence, information privacy, electronic/mobile commerce, and social media.